shakurocom/iOS_codestandards/Fastlane.md

 end
 ```

-12. This is not the end.
+12. This is not the end. //TODO: continue with bitrise